jonlpersson/ed-latimore/site/_posts/2020-09-07-what-its-like-training-for-a-pro-fight.md

 To be a fighter, you have to be able to fight through the pain of a body shot or worse, a broken jaw or bruised kidney.
 If the punch doesn’t scramble your central nervous system and cause a knockout, then you can fight through it.
 It will hurt, but dealing with it is a matter of mental strength rather than physical.

 Much of fight training is as much about conditioning your mind as it is your body.
-It was not uncommon for me to do 60-90 minutes of hitting the focus mitts with my coach or hitting the heavy bag at as high of an intensity as I could.
+It was not uncommon for me to do 60-90 minutes of hitting the focus mitts with my coach or hitting the heavy bag at as high of intensity as I could.
 Yes, this trained my body and endurance, but it trained my mind to work through being tired.

 Read more about [how to think like a fighter](/how-to-think-like-a-professional-fighter/).

-### Shadowboxing and using your imagination to train
+## Shadowboxing and using your imagination to train

 Shadowboxing is sparring against an imaginary opponent.

 This may not sound like much but if used correctly, shadowboxing is the best way to prepare for a fight.
 It's a deep meditation that is also the best way to prepare your body for the rigors of a fight out of sparring.
-The best part is that unlike sparring, you can (and should) do it everyday you're in the gym.
+The best part is that, unlike sparring, you can (and should) do it every day you're in the gym.

-See, a big challenge in fighting is switching from attacking a non-aggressive stationary targets (punching bags and mitts) to aggressive mobile ones (other trained fighters).
+See, a big challenge in fighting is switching from attacking non-aggressive stationary targets (punching bags and mitts) to aggressive mobile ones (other trained fighters).
 It's frustrating to have great execution of your jabs and uppercuts against a heavy bag, but not have it translate over to actual fighting.
 Shadowboxing is how this ability is how this transition is made smoothly.

 In shadowboxing, you're free to slow things down, speed them up, polish the fundamentals, and even work on your more advanced moves.
-When a fighter feels good in their shadow boxing routine, they execute a lot better in the fight.
+When a fighter feels good in their shadowboxing routine, they execute a lot better in the fight.

 [This builds confidence](/how-to-build-confidence/), which is perhaps the most important part of fighting.